The Dual Role of Low-Weight Pauli Propagation: A Flawed Simulator but a Powerful Initializer for Variational Quantum Algorithms: Universality and Robustness of LWPP-initialized optimization

-To further probe the advantages of LWPP initialization, we designed a more challenging benchmark that intentionally creates a rugged and non-trivial optimization landscape, even near the identity.
+To further probe the advantages of LWPP-initialized optimization, we designed a more challenging benchmark that intentionally creates a rugged and non-trivial optimization landscape, even near the identity.
 In this scenario, we modify the VQE ansatz by inserting an additional fixed-parameter rotation gate after each trainable gate, as shown schematically in Fig.~\ref{fig:rugged_landscape}(a).
-Specifically, after each parameterized gate $e^{-i\theta P}$, we apply a gate $e^{-i\phi P}$ of the same type, where the angle $\phi$ is chosen from a fixed, random distribution.
+Specifically, after each parameterized gate $e^{-i\theta P}$, we apply a gate $e^{-i\theta_0 P}$ of the same type, where the angle $\theta_0$ is chosen from a fixed, random distribution.
 This modification disrupts the smooth path from the identity circuit to the solution, providing a stringent test for any initialization heuristic.

 We compare two strategies.
-The first is a standard VQA optimization initialized with near-zero parameters ($\theta \approx 0$).
+The first is a standard VQA optimization initialized with near-identity parameters ($\theta \approx 0$).
 As shown in Fig.~\ref{fig:rugged_landscape}(b), this direct approach completely fails.
 The presence of the fixed random rotations creates a complex local energy landscape that immediately traps the optimizer.
 Despite multiple independent runs, none are able to find a path to a low-energy solution, instead converging to various high-energy local minima.

-The second strategy is our proposed LWPP initialization.
-Crucially, we still begin the classical pre-optimization phase with near-zero parameters ($\theta \approx 0$).
+The second strategy is our proposed LWPP-initialized optimization.
+Crucially, we still begin the classical pre-optimization phase with near-identity parameters ($\theta \approx 0$).
 The LWPP cost function therefore must contend with the full, complex circuit structure.
 The results, shown in Fig.~\ref{fig:rugged_landscape}(c), are positive.
 The LWPP-initialized runs consistently and rapidly converge to the true ground state energy (dashed line).

 This outcome demonstrates the core thesis of our work.
 The LWPP cost function, while numerically approximate, provides a superior and robust ``navigator" for the optimization landscape.
 It is able to effectively find a structured set of initial parameters $\boldsymbol{\theta}$ that counteracts the effect of the fixed random rotations, placing the VQA in a promising basin of attraction.
 This test confirms that LWPP initialization is not merely a heuristic for ideal circuits but a powerful tool capable of overcoming significant landscape ruggedness where standard methods break down.